OSGeo/gdal/gdal/doc/source/development/rfc/rfc70_output_format_guess.rst

 capabilities, declare to recognize the extension of the output filename.

--  When one and only one driver declares this extension (.tif, .png, .jpg ect), it will be used automatically
+-  When one and only one driver declares this extension (.tif, .png, .jpg etc), it will be used automatically
 -  When several drivers declare this extension (for example KML and LIBKML for .kml), the utility will select the first registered driver (except netCDF instead of GMT for .nc files), and a warning is